dd32/core-control/readme.txt

 Because no-one has asked me..
 Ask me some questions! wordpress@dd32.id.au

 == Changelog ==

+= 1.0 =
+ * Nothing new..
+Well..
+Kinda
+ * Fixes for WordPress 3.0 compatibility (Now requires it)
+ * Fixes Deprecated notices which would cause a blog meltdown upon attempting to activate modules wth WP_DEBUG active
+ * Displays a warning for less than PHP 5.2.
+ * HTTP Logger: Adds Delete all option
+ * HTTP: Adds a listing of Defined HTTP Constants and Filter values
+ * Update Module: Updated to use *_site_transient() for 3.0 compatibility

 = 0.9.2 =
  * Bug: Fix strange redirection issues when remove_query_arg() is used.
 It was not needed in this latest version anyway.
 See WP#11693